Eparchy of Passaic

+It is a suffragan diocese of the Archeparchy of Pittsburgh in the ecclesiastical province of Pittsburgh.
+The metropolis is dependent upon the Roman Congregation for the Oriental Churches).
+Its headquarters are at 445 Lackawanna Avenue, Woodland Park, New Jersey (formerly West Paterson).

-On October 29, 2013, Pope Francis appointed Father Kurt Burnette, until then the Rector of Saints Cyril and Methodius Seminary, in Pittsburgh, Pennsylvania (since October 2012), as Eparch-elect of the Eparchy, succeeding William Skurla, who had become the leader of the Byzantine Catholic Archeparchy of Pittsburgh.
-The Eparchy was erected July 6, 1963 and its seat is the Cathedral of St. Michael the Archangel, in the episcopal see of Passaic, New Jersey.
-Its first bishop was Stephen Kocisko.
+On October 29, 2013, Pope Francis appointed Father Kurt Burnette, until then the Rector of Saints Cyril and Methodius Seminary, in Pittsburgh, Pennsylvania (since October 2012), as Eparch-elect of the Eparchy, succeeding William Skurla.
+The eparchy's first bishop was Stephen Kocisko.
 Currently, the Eparchy has 89 parishes under its canonical jurisdiction.